Turkish lira plummets after Erdogan fires central bank chief - WTMJ

 ANKARA, Turkey (AP) — The Turkish currency plummeted against the U.S. dollar on Monday after President Recep Tayyip Erdogan fired the central bank governor over the weekend for hiking interest rates.

-The lira was trading at around 7.9 against the dollar — nearly 10% down from Friday’s close.
-It had been weaker earlier Monday at 8.4 per dollar but recovered some of it losses after Finance Minister Lutfi Elvan assured markets that Turkey was committed to free market rules and to a liberal currency exchange regime.
+The lira was trading at around 7.8 against the dollar — nearly 9% down from Friday’s close.
+It had been weaker earlier Monday at 8.4 per dollar.

 Agbal’s most recent hike of 200 points on Thursday took the rate to 19%, which was higher than analysts expected.
 The bank said tight monetary policy would be maintained until inflation, which has hit 15.61% was brought under control.

-Erdogan’s decree on Saturday appointed Sahap Kavcioglu as the new central bank head.
-Kavcioglu is a banking professor and a columnist in a pro-government newspaper, where he has argued for low interest rates.
+Erdogan’s decree on Saturday appoints Sahap Kavcioglu as the new central bank head.
+Kavcioglu is a banking professor and a columnist in a pro-government newspaper where he has argued for low interest rates.
 He previously was a lawmaker in Erdogan’s ruling party.

 Kavcioglu is the fourth governor to lead the bank in two years.